arpitbbhayani/arpitbbhayani.github.io/_posts/techie/2016-10-13-open-source-flasksr.markdown

   - flask extension
   - http streaming
   - fast render
- description: Every fucking website wants to improve "Time for First Paint".
+ description: Every fucking website wants to improve Time for First Paint.
 So I chose to do it for websites driven by Flask Framework.
 FlaskSR is the python package, a flask extension that you can use to minimize it.
 ---

 I attended [JSFoo conference in Bangalore on September 15 2016](https://www.facebook.com/events/655680127921534/) and the only takeaway from that conference was that every single website was just optimizing one thing **"Time for First Paint"**.
 For people who do not know what it is, here is a gist